almostengr/coronadaylogic/README.md

 The initial build of this application was recorded in a YouTube tutorial.
 You can watch the video via my [YouTube channel](https://youtu.be/QTxtu083l3Q).

+## Technology

+This application was built using .NET Core and C#.